List of Bleach characters: Jackie Tristan

 Jackie Tristan (ジャッキー・トリスタン, Jākkī Torisutan) is a Fullbringer whose Fullbring is Dirty Boots (ダーティ・ブーツ, Dāti Būtsu), whenever her boots get dirty, she becomes physically stronger with superhuman speed.
 After her power boost, Jackie gains exhaust pipes on her right shoulder that covers enough of her body in muck that she can shatter the ground with a simple step.
 Unlike the others in her group, as she was unable to protect her family with her power, Jackie hated her Fullbring and genuinely wished to be rid of it.
 She eventually got her wish after she seemingly sacrificed herself to get Renji out of Yukio's Fullbring, feeling some regret in losing her power while promised a position in Yukio's company alongside the other surviving members of their group.

-Jackie is voiced by Atsuko Yuya in the Japanese version of the anime and by Julie Ann Taylor in the English dub.
+Jackie is voiced by Atsuko Yuya in the original Japanese version of the anime and by Julie Ann Taylor in the English dub.

 Giriko Kutsuzawa

 (沓澤 ギリコ, Kutsuzawa Giriko) is a Fullbringer who serves as Xcution's bartender.
 Giriko's Fullbring is Time Tells No Lies (タイム・テルズ・ノー・ライズ, Taimu Teruzu Nō Raizu) which allows him to impose "timers" upon things and beings to which they are attached.
 These timers are linked to specific conditions that Giriko himself can set.
 But once the time period is established, however, not even Giriko himself can deactivate and the subject must attain the conditions or be burned away by time itself.
 After Xcution steals Ichigo's Fullbring powers, Giriko gained the ability to increase his body mass and strength in relation to the simplicity of his ability's condition.
 But to his shock, Giriko is easily bisected by Kenpachi Zaraki.

 Following his death, Giriko was seen living in the Soul Society alongside Ginjō and Tsukishima.

-Giriko is voiced by Atsushi Ono in the Japanese version of the anime and by Michael Sorich in the English dub.
+Giriko is voiced by Atsushi Ono in the original Japanese version of the anime and by Michael Sorich in the English dub.

 Moe Shishigawara

-(獅子河原 萌笑) is a hoodlum Fullbringer who works for Tsukishima, his Fullbring, named Jackpot Knuckle (ジャックポット・ナックル, Jakkupotto Nakkuru), increasing his luck to extreme levels using brass knuckles with three 7s on it.
+(獅子河原 萌笑, Shishigawara Moe) is a hoodlum Fullbringer who works for Tsukishima, his Fullbring, named Jackpot Knuckle (ジャックポット・ナックル, Jakkupotto Nakkuru), increasing his luck to extreme levels using brass knuckles with three 7s on it.
 But the downside is that the longer he uses it, the weaker he becomes.
 Unlike the rest of Xcution, Shishigawara did not receive an upgrade to his powers as he battles Ikkaku who convinces him that his loyalty is misplaced as Shishigawara overheard Tsukishima and Ginjō agreeing that it would be in their best interests to kill Shishigawara.
 After the fight between the Soul Reapers and Xcution conclude, Shishigawara was last seen carrying the dying Tsukishima away.

-Shishigawara is voiced by Hiroyuki Yoshino in the Japanese version of the anime and by Todd Haberkorn in the English dub.
+Shishigawara is voiced by Hiroyuki Yoshino in the original Japanese version of the anime and by Todd Haberkorn in the English dub.